kwarunek/zookeeper_monitor/README.rst

 Web monitor
 -----------

-To run web monitor you need to provide configuration, if you don't it will used as default `localhost:2181`.
+To run web monitor you need to provide configuration, if you don't, it will used `localhost:2181` by default.

 .. code-block:: bash